-According to National Retail Federation (NRF) this year in 2016 we will be spending $14.3 billion with an average spend of $125.92 buying different things (even though a significant number the spend is less when compared with Mother’s Day or Christmas).
+According to National Retail Federation (NRF) this year in 2016 we will be spending $14.3 billion with an average spend of $125.92 buying different things (even though a significant number of the spend is less when compared with Mother’s Day or Christmas).
 With the kind of spend on this day, restaurants have to fine-tune their strategies so that they can grab a share of this pie.
-Use the below strategies to maximize the impact of Father’s Day spend at your restaurant.
+Use the below strategies to maximize the impact of Father’s Day Promotions and increase spends at your restaurant.

 a.
 Special Menu: